 Training for professional and family carers in Dementia and Geriatric care is provided at our well-equipped training centre.

 An initial assessment in the memory clinic is done to ascertain the diagnosis and the needs of the patient.
-The family is then taken for a tour of the facility.
-Once they decide on the type of room, formalities for a short term admission are completed.
+Once the family decides on the type of room, formalities for a short term admission are completed.
 All long term admissions have to be preceded by a short term admission.
 This allows us to assess the patient better and also allows the family to ensure that they are getting the best care possible before committing to long term admission.

 2 sharing, 3 sharing, 4 sharing and 7 sharing.

-Admission can be processed after assessment by the Clinical Team.
+> Admission will be processed after assessment by the Clinical Team.